Our program provides a unique opportunity for you to explore the complexities of the human brain and nervous system.

 —Program assessment survey

 Interdisciplinary questions are at the core of neuroscience.
 Psychologists, biologists, chemists, physicists, mathematicians, philosophers and others are investigating important and complex questions, such as how language develops, the causes of neurodegenerative diseases and the processes underlying learning.
-Neuroscience serves as an excellent framework for engaging students in the exciting inquiry that is made possible by asking interdisciplinary questions.
+Neuroscience serves as an excellent framework for engaging you in the exciting inquiry that is made possible by asking interdisciplinary questions.

 “Striking a perfect mix between traditional classrooms, group discussion of published literature, and hand-on, self-directed research, the neuroscience program truly immerses students in a life of science.”